Project Information#

 Prerequisites#

-• Docker with buildx/nerdctl support.
+• nerdctl with BuildKit support.

 • GPU passthrough configured when building Vulkan-enabled images.